Chris Young (outfielder): Boston Red Sox

 On December 2, 2015, Young signed a two-year, $13 million deal with the Boston Red Sox.

 The team placed Young on the 15-day disabled list on June 24, citing a strained right hamstring.
 Young did not return to the team until August 22.
 Young ended his 2016 season with a .276 batting average in 76 games.

 In 2017, Young saw the field in 90 games, 14 more than the previous season; however his batting average took a large fall, as he finished the season hitting .235/.322/.387.
 On November 2, the Red Sox granted Young his free agent rights.

 Los Angeles Angels

 On February 18, 2018, Young signed a one-year, $2 million deal with the Los Angeles Angels.
 He was ruled out for the season on August 5 after undergoing hip surgery.
 He finished the season hitting a career-low .168 in 56 games.
 He elected free agency on October 29.

 Post-playing career

 On May 25, 2021, Young joined MLB Network as an on-air analyst.

 In 2022, he graduated from Arizona State University with a degree in business administration.
+In 2026, Young began hosting baseball-centric episodes of the All the Smoke podcast, branded as All the Smoke Baseball, with Matt Barnes and Nick Swisher.